getbread/magento-v2-bread/README.md

-Bread Checkout for Magento 2
+Bread Pay Checkout for Magento 2
 =============================

 Helping retailers acquire and convert more customers.

-Bread Finance Features
+Bread Pay Features
 ----------------------

 * Full Funnel.
 Your shoppers can discover, pre-qualify, and check out from anywhere - your homepage,